 - TACOS – These are great because you can put just about anything in a taco!
 Plus, you can do a lot of the prepping ahead of time.
 There’s something about tacos that just feels like camping!

 - BUDDHA OR HUMMUS BOWLS – These are great on hotter days when you want to keep the RV oven off.
 You can buy hummus or make it ahead of time, chop your veggies and salad, and you’re good to go.
 Throw in some naan bread on the side!

 - HOMEMADE RAMEN – Ramen is excellent for warming you up during cooler RV travel months.
 You can make ramen broth easily and add your own veggies and toppings of your choosing.

 - STIR FRY – This comfort dish is an easy stovetop RV meal.
 Grab any leftover veggies and meat you have, chop them up, and toss them in.
-Add an Asian sauce and some decent Udon, and you’re good to go!
+Add an Asian sauce and some Udon noodles, and you’re good to go!

 4. Meal Plan for Easy RV Cooking

 Whether you’re planning for a road trip, boondocking in a remote area, or just stocking up for a week, there’s a lot to consider and track.

 To put together a meal plan for full-time RV cooking, here are a few things you’ll need to figure out:

 When selecting meals, try to pick dishes that have similar or flexible ingredients.
 If you run out of broccoli, you don’t want your whole meal plan to go off the rails.